grundid/host-card-emulation-sample/README.md

 The HostApduService will simply wait for a SELECT AID apdu and then start a simple message exchange.
 Every message gets a unique message number.

+You can find a precompiled APK in the releases section of this repository.

 This app is used in conjunction with a demo app based on the NfcTools for Java project where a connection from an ACR122U desktop NFC reader is made.
 The reader will connect to this app and exchange arbitrary messages with the Android device.